By Monty Wright

 Being on holiday Colleen and I woke at a respectable hour.
 We had stayed overnight at Makarora House which is a farm stay facility in the Makarora Valley.
 From our bedroom, we could look right up the Wilkin River Valley – a beautiful sight for anyone to behold first thing in the morning.
 But slipping over the top of the mountains was an obvious change and as we dressed ready for breakfast it moved on down through the valley.

 We sat down for a good hearty breakfast prepared by Barbara O’Brien our host, as Clinton her husband had already gone to work up at the Department of Conservation headquarters.
 Unfortunately, the weather kept closing in and temperatures dropped quite considerably.
 For me, this meant a change of plans as I had intended to fish the Young River that day and Colleen had several good magazines that she intended to read and just enjoy the relaxation.
-The southerly wind then blew up the Makarora with the change, lifting the glacial silt in the valley and forming quite a dust storm as it blew out through to its head-waters.
+The southerly wind then blew up the Makarora with the change, lifting the glacial silt in the valley and forming quite a dust storm as it blew out through to its headwaters.
 I decided to join Colleen and read some of the Southern Fishing just to catch up on what the other contributors to the magazine were doing.

 The Mouth of the Makarora River

 After two hours there was a sudden change, as only can happen in the high country of New Zealand.
 The southerly wind immediately stopped and the valley was calm again.
 As it was nearly dinner time I decided to have lunch and go down and fish the mouth of the Makarora where it enters Lake Wanaka.
-Colleen accompanied me in the car, along with her reading material, and sat in the sun enjoying the leisure time.
+Colleen accompanied me in the car, along with her reading material, and sat in the sun enjoying her leisure time.
 Over the ﬂoodbank, I went and down to the river.
 It was running reasonably high but still clear.
 I made my way down the broken flood margins and looked carefully for trout sitting in the shallows but alas observed none.
 My intention was to fish the mouth for a wee while and then come back upstream fishing along the edge of the runs and ripples in the quiet waters along the banks.
 I moved out into the open braided plain and there on the edge of the last run before the mainstream of the Makarora entered the lake I started ﬁshing.

 Grey Ghost, Badger Smelt and Jack Sprat